Takashiidobe/notes/src/tools/pandoc/epub-to-html-with-pandoc.md

 title: epub-to-html-with-pandoc
 ---

-To Html With Pandoc

 # EPUB to HTML with Pandoc

-To turn an epub to HTML with Pandoc, you\'ll need to extract the html file with pandoc.
+To turn an epub to HTML with Pandoc, you'll need to extract the html file with pandoc.

 This command extracts the files into the base directory.
 As well, it